mojaloop/iac-aws-bootstrap/examples/acme/README.md

 You can also change the number of zones to use if you wish to have the switch create worker nodes in different zones and have the load balancers balance accross those different zones.
 Or leave it at 1 and everything will be in the same zone.

-You need to create a group that has admin access and that group must be set here:
+You need to create an IAM group that has administator access and that group name must be set here:

 iac_group_name = ....